SHARING THE NORTH SHORE WITH BLACK BEARS

 Black bears evolved in forested areas and are fast and agile tree climbers.
 Trees are their safe place; a black bear’s instinct is to retreat from confrontation by scaling a nearby tree.
 During the summer months, bears seek shade in the tree canopy and it is common to see bears in wild and residential fruit trees.
 Typically, a black bear will not climb down from a tree if people or pets are close by, they may also choose to wait until darkness.
 Mother black bears send their cubs into a tree to avoid encounters with humans, pets and wildlife.
 Climbing is one of the first and most important skills a mother teaches their 5-month-old cub when they emerge from the den they were born in.
 When cubs are in a tree, their mother may step away to forage or protect them by guarding the base of the tree.
 If you notice a bear in a tree, always calmly distance yourself.
 Standing at the base of the tree traps the bear, which adds further stress to their lives and can make them an easy target to be killed if they are in a human occupied area.

 Bears travel along creeks and rivers in search of food.
 It is normal to see increased bear activity at lower elevations during the spring, with some bears expanding their range to higher elevations in the summer as snowmelt offers foraging opportunities for new growth.
 During winter months, trees provide safety and shelter.
-Bears enter a state of dormancy around mid-late December, but not a deep sleep, which serves them well should they need to protect themselves.
+Bears enter a state of dormancy called torpor around mid-late December, but not a deep sleep, which serves them well should they need to protect themselves.
 Their heart and respiratory rates significantly reduce, but their body temperature drops only slightly.
 Impressively, they do not eat, drink, urinate or defecate while denning.
 North Shore black bears are known to den at the hollow base of trees or under windfall.
 In an effort to create distance from dominant males, vulnerable young and injured bears may den close to the community or trails.

 NSBBS/Tony Joyce